-The students will be assessed on the package's organization, the inclusion of all required elements, the inclusion of governance and/or operational points, the minutes from the last meeting, and their explanation of financial reports.
+Students will be assessed on the package's organization, the inclusion of all required elements, the inclusion of governance and/or operational points, the minutes from the last meeting, and their explanation of financial reports.

-- Related learning outcome: #4.

-- Assignment length: 4-5 pages.
+• Assignment length: 4-5 pages.

-- Due date: November 8.
+• Due date: November 8.